12495034/TRP-APP-Builds/README.md

 Released versions of Rapid HIV &amp; Syphilis testing mobile app

 This repository exists to facilitate user testing of a Rapid HIV & syphilis test booking system developed for the rainbow project.
 Only test version apk's are stored in this repository.
+Only android devices are currently supported during this phase of user testing.
+User testing with iOS devices will be planned at a later stage.

 ## Recieved Email invitation to perform app testing